GLOWMONSTERR/Transaction-Bot/README.md

 - `/leave` lets non-captain members leave their team after confirmation.
 - `/admin-edit`, `/admin-manage`, `/admin-lock`, and `/admin-disband-all` offer complete administrative control, including roster locks, forced additions, and mass disbands.
 - `/admin-create-match` spins up weekly match channels inside a category you choose, invites staff to self-assign (caster/ref/mod) via buttons, schedules mid-week reminders, and locks channels + posts the result summary when scores are reported (first to 5, with round-by-round notes).
+- `/submit-scores` lets captains and co-captains report first-to-5 results with up to three attempts to agree; mismatches ping both teams (and mods on the last try), lock the channel on success, and optionally push the result to Challonge.

 ## Project layout